sammydigits/sammydigits.github.io/about.md

 * [Dribbble](https://dribbble.com/SamTeeeee/likes)
 * [Facebook](https://www.facebook.com/samteeeee)

+&nbsp;

-Ps, this blog is built using Jekyll and hosted on Github pages.
+Ps, this blog is built using Jekyll, and is hosted on Github pages.